 - Little Children: Ronald McGorvey (Jackie Earl Haley) does this at the end.

-- Children of Men: Ki, about to have the first baby after all women have become sterile, does this, not knowing whether her baby will survive or how it might change things after she gives birth.
+- Children of Men: Kee, about to have the first baby after all women have become sterile, uses the swing on an Abandoned Playground, not knowing whether her baby will survive or how it might change things after she gives birth.

 - An eerie variation appears in Serenity, in which the staging of a scene shows River framed by a swing engulfed in flames.